francespi/doppler-effect-simulator/README.md

+ > ⚠️  Please note that this document is a work in progress and may not include all the required details at this stage.

 # Doppler Effect Simulator

 Doppler Effect Simulator is a simple tool designed to explore and visualize, through a user-friendly interface, the intriguing phenomenon of the Doppler Effect.